Medical Insurance

 • Providence Health Plan PPO plans do not require referrals for in-network care.

-• BlueCross BlueShield Federal Employee Program (FEP) plans do not require referrals for specialists.
+• BlueCross BlueShield Federal Employee Program (FEP) plans do not require referrals for acupuncture.

 Insurance companies that require referrals for massage therapist services and acupuncture include (but are not limited to):